Back to All Events

 • BAU Gallery 506 Main Street Beacon, NY, 12508 United States (map)

 In conjunction with her current solo exhibition Letters to a Troubled Planet, artist Ilse Schreiber-Noll will introduce poet Celia Reissig, who will read a selection of her work.
 In Letters to a Troubled Planet, Schreiber-Noll presents artist books and paintings that act as quiet messengers—poetic fragments addressed to a world in turmoil.
-Reissig is a writer and teacher whose work includes two collections of poetry: Talking to Myself (1977) and Reflections/Reflexiones (2000)
+Reissig is a writer and teacher whose work includes three books of poetry: Talking to Myself (Oyster Bay Press, 1977), Reflections/Reflexiones (Ghia Editorial, Argentina, 2000), and Huellas/Traces (Editorial Dunkin, Argentina, 2020).

 Previous